github-jimjim/Pynfish/README.md

    pyinstaller --onefile --hidden-import=chess_engine --name=pynfish uci.py
    ```
 3. IMPORTANT: Do not set a maximum thinking time for the engine or a maximum depth.
 It will automatically search depth 4 with nnue which can take 3-15 seconds per move.

-## Notes
-Pynfish v.0.2.0 is far from perfect and I would be very happy about any improvements ideas or a newer version of libnnueprobe
-If you want to compile the libary for the nnue by your own visit https://github.com/dshawul/nnue-probe.
-I compiled it for Windows.

-## Acknowledgements
-A big thanks to [https://github.com/dshawul/nnue-probe](https://github.com/dshawul/nnue-probe) for providing resources that greatly helped me in developing this engine.
-Since I couldn't find another compatible NNUE version, I had to use the only available one, even though it is quite old.
-If anyone could develop or find a newer NNUE version for Rust or Python, I would greatly appreciate the help!

 ## License
 GPL-3.0 License